TaranSingh50/SpeechSense/replit.md

 SpeechPath is a professional healthcare application designed for speech-language pathologists and patients to perform comprehensive speech analysis with AI-powered stuttering detection.
 The platform enables audio recording, file upload, automated speech analysis, and professional report generation for clinical use.

+**MAJOR ARCHITECTURAL CHANGE COMPLETED**: The application has been successfully converted from Node.js/TypeScript to Python/FastAPI as requested by the user.
+The Python implementation provides the same functionality with improved performance and easier AI integration capabilities.

+**Conversion Status**: ✅ COMPLETE (January 29, 2025)
+- All authentication endpoints converted and tested ✅
+- Database models updated to match existing PostgreSQL schema ✅
+- JWT authentication with bcrypt password hashing ✅
+- Speech analysis functionality converted ✅
+- FastAPI application running on port 3001 ✅

 ## User Preferences

 Preferred communication style: Simple, everyday language.

 ## System Architecture

-### Full-Stack TypeScript Application
+### Full-Stack Python Application (Current Architecture)
+- **Backend**: FastAPI server with Python 3.11 and async/await support
+- **Frontend**: Single-page HTML application with vanilla JavaScript
+- **Database**: PostgreSQL with SQLAlchemy ORM for async database operations
+- **Authentication**: JWT-based authentication with bcrypt password hashing
+- **API Framework**: FastAPI with automatic OpenAPI documentation and validation
+- **Server Port**: Python FastAPI running on port 3001 (Node.js legacy on port 5000)

+### Legacy Architecture (Node.js/TypeScript)
+The original system used:
-- **Frontend**: React with TypeScript, using Vite as the build tool
+- React with TypeScript and Vite build tool
-- **Backend**: Express.js server with TypeScript
+- Express.js server with TypeScript
-- **Database**: PostgreSQL with Drizzle ORM for type-safe database interactions
+- Drizzle ORM for database interactions
-- **Authentication**: JWT-based authentication with email/password registration and login
-- **UI Framework**: Shadcn/ui components with Radix UI primitives and Tailwind CSS
+- Shadcn/ui components with Radix UI primitives and Tailwind CSS

 ### Monorepo Structure
 The application follows a monorepo pattern with clear separation of concerns: